 The StockTwits Top 10 Portfolio is up 4.48% from the first Friday in February and up 6.9% on the year.
 Solar stocks contributed the most to the gains with First Solar (FSLR) up 13.6% and SunPower up 12.7% on the month.
 It’s the first Friday of the month so it’s time for new portfolio picks.
 None of the stocks from last month stayed in the portfolio.
 Here are the symbols for the March picks.
 ZNGA, BIDU, AMD, SLV, EBAY, NOK, REGN, AA, GE, ANR Here are the next five stocks in the list.
 AIG, MS, HPQ, DIS, ABX Below is a performance chart and details of last month’s holdings.
 NOTE: I’ll update the details again after the close today.
 After the close the portfolio was up 4.64% for the February holdings.
 Start Date Symbol Shares Start Price Start Total End Price End Total % Gain / Loss 2/7/2014 $GILD 130 78.75 10237.50 79.58 10345.40 1.05% $CRM 166 61.55 10217.30 60.74 10082.84 -1.32% $FSLR 205 49.83 10215.15 56.11 11502.55 12.60% $SPWR

-Below are charts with the bullish intensity scores for the most bullish stocks on Twitter for the week and month ending 12/10/13.
+Below are charts with the bullish intensity scores for the most bullish stocks on Twitter for the week and month ended 3/4/14.